Yoctol/bottender/docs/the-basics-errors.md

 2. Log error to the console.
 3. Log error into error tracker.
 4. Send `error.stack` as text message to the user (only in the development)

+> **Note:** In LINE channel, errors should be handled in a different way because reply API can only be called once.
+You can read more about it in the [Error Handling in LINE documentation](channel-line-errors.md).

 ## Sending Errors to Sentry